Taking Lab Exams

 If you submitted the exam material in error, or wish to correct it, or think you might have submitted an empty folder, append a “C” onto the folder name (1-12345678-IC, for example) and submit that new folder.
 If you have to correct a correction(!) add another C onto the end (1-12345678-ICC) and submit it, and so on.
 If you submit more than one folder for an initial exam, we grade the work in the one that ends in the most C’s.

 We know this numbering is cumbersome, but it’s necessary to keep straight which exams you have taken, which submission we are to grade, and to keep your work separate from your classmates’ work.
-You are responsible for naming your folders correctly.
-If a properly labeled folder from you is not found in the dropbox for your section, we may not be able to find it and will conclude that you did not turn in the exam.
+You are responsible for naming your folders correctly and having your name, id number, and UCInetID in your programf files.
+If a properly labeled folder from you is not found in your assigned dropbox, or your name is missing from the program files, we may not be able to figure out who took the test, and you may well end up with a "--" notation for it.

 Minor revisions to reflect use of Java 1.4.1, unavailability of Cafe, and only one lecture, by Norman Jacobson, December 2002